rkulla/vimogen/README.md

-Vimogen is a simple cli tool to install, update and remove <a href="http://www.vim.org/>Vim</a> plugins.
+Vimogen is a simple cli tool to install, update and remove <a href="http://www.vim.org/">Vim</a> plugins.
 It can also help you keep plugins synchronized across multiple vim installations.

 It requires no configuration (just a manifest file).
 Vimogen uses <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a>, which lets you store all of your plugins in one place as git checkouts.

 Motivation: Many plugins I use (vim-rails, syntastic, etc) get updated a lot and I wanted an easy way to keep my copies updated.
 I also wanted a better way to install all my favorite plugins whenever I install a new operating system.
 The alternatives either didn't use git or required configuration and other stuff I didn't like.

-With Vimogen, you can use the same `.vimrc` across multiple machines but have separate manifest files for each machine.
+With Vimogen, you can use the same `.vimrc` across multiple machines, but have separate manifest files for each machine.
 This is useful if you don't want to use development plugins on a production machine, and so on.

-Don't worry, finding Git URLs for all of your plugins is actually very easy because vim.org mirrors them all on github <a href="https://github.com/vim-scripts">here</a>.
+Don't worry, finding Git URLs for all of your plugins is actually very easy because vim.org mirrors them all on Github <a href="https://github.com/vim-scripts">here</a>.
-You can also use bitbucket or any other git repository location if you need to.
+You can also use Bitbucket or any other git repository location if you need to.

 Requirements
 ============